 - (Optional) Choose to Rename or Overwrite existing files.

 - Click Go.

-We strongly recommend that you replace your drive using the same letter (Windows) and name (OS X) as the original drive, as described above.
+We strongly recommend that you replace your drive using the same letter (Windows) and name (Mac) as the original drive, as described above.
 If you choose to replace the new drive using a different letter or name than the previous drive, then:

 - Your old drive's files are marked as deleted.
 Download your files using the include deleted files option, or download from a date prior to replacing the drive.

 Update your backup file selection to include the new drive.